 After recent tragic events that have been occurring that past few months, parents have been left worried about the dangers of mass shootings.
-As devastating as it sounds, this is the world we live in, where children are being taught how to protect themselves in case a shooting were to ever occur.
-Which is why a company recently created a new bulletproof backpack.
+As devastating as it sounds, this is the world we live in, where children are being taught how to protect themselves in case a shooting were ever to occur, which is why a company recently created a new bulletproof backpack.

 You probably saw this viral post on Facebook or Twitter by now.
 Many were wondering if this photo was real or not.
 Well, according to Snopes, it’s mostly true.
-These “bulletproof” backpacks are now available in some stores in the United States such as Office Depot, but they aren’t entirely “bulletproof.”
-Meaning, they aren’t officially approved by the National institute of Justice.
+These “bulletproof” backpacks are now available in some stores in the United States, such as Office Depot, but they aren’t entirely “bulletproof.”
+Meaning, they aren’t officially approved by the National Institute of Justice.
 So, should these backpacks be marketed as bullet-resistant instead?

-Even I am skeptic, I’ll admit it.
+Even I am skeptical, I’ll admit it.
 It does look like a Guard Dog Shield backpack pictured in the viral post.
 Bulletproofzone.com stated this Guard Dog Proshield Scout backpack is Level IIIA certified by the National Institute of Justice.
 It’s also included in the description that the certification is included in each backpack.